 Our attention can generally be focused on two things: what we want and what we don't want.
-When life constantly puts in the oven for us, the amount of things we don't want grows.
+When life constantly puts us in the oven, the number of things we don't want grows.
 We then start focusing on these negative things.
 The more we think about them (we want to solve these problems), the bigger they seem.
-This spiral of thought begins to overwhelm.
+This spiral of thought begins to overwhelm us.

 If another event comes that we “don't want” to happen, another portion of our mental energy focuses on that trouble.
 There is less and less room "in our head" for any thoughts about the things we want.
 We spend more and more time and energy thinking about what we do not want.
 And when the next incident comes, the spiral coils until it tightens with a loop on our life force.